The Very Real Benefits of Gardening Therapy

 3. Gardening Allows You to Grow Your Own Food

 During a regular year it is nice to pick your own tomato or gift a neighbor with some of the extra zucchini you’ve grown by hand.
-But during times like this, there is something deeply comforting in growing your own veggies, herbs and fruits.
+There is something deeply comforting in growing your own veggies, herbs and fruits.

 It’s a fun experience, but also a deeply satisfying one.
 When your first harvest is ready and you get to enjoy the fruits of your labor (pun intended) you will not regret the time spent in your garden.
-Check this link to see what veggies and herbs are available and ready to plant now at Glover Nursery.
+Come and visit Glover Nursery to see what veggies and herbs are available and ready to plant now.

 4. Gardening is a Good Workout

-With everything going on the gym may not be a viable option for many people right now so as we wait for things to normalize, there is always exercise in the garden.
+I don't know about you but 30 minutes of gardening sounds like a whole lot more fun than 30 minutes at the gym.
+There is always exercise in the garden.
 Being in the garden, digging, pulling weeds, and planting all are great forms of exercise.
 You'll be working different muscle groups and burning some calories.
 No, it’s not the same as a Crossfit session, but it’s better than nothing!

 A study in the Preventative Medicine Journal reported the results of a meta-analysis of research examining the effects of gardening, including horticultural therapy, on health.
 They found substantive evidence to suggest that gardening can "improve physical, psychological, and social health, which can, from a long-term perspective, alleviate and prevent various health issues facing today's society."